fitbenchmarking/fitbenchmarking/docs/source/extending/controllers.rst

         - 'all' - all minimizers
         - 'ls' - least-squares fitting algorithms
         - 'deriv_free' - derivative free algorithms (these are algorithms that do not require an information about derivatives.
-For example, the 'Simplex' method in 'Mantid' does not require derivative information but 'lm-scipy-no-jac' in 'scipy_ls' does but the derivative is handle internally within the sofware package)
+For example, the 'Simplex' method in 'Mantid' does not require derivative information but 'lm-scipy-no-jac'in 'scipy_ls' does but the derivative is handle internally within the sofware package)
         - 'general' - minimizers which solve a generic `min f(x)` and the values as a list of minimizer for that specific controller that fit into each of the above categories.
 See for example the ``GSL`` controller.
    -  ``jacobian_information()``: Setups up Jacobian information for the